 - 4.45 Land is a scarce resource in Adur and there are competing demands for its use.
 Given the need for additional homes it is important that the limited amount of previously developed land available is used efficiently when considering proposals for new residential development.
 As such, the density of new residential development should be maximised, subject to it being appropriate to the character of the area.
-Whilst it is recognised that where there is good access to local facilities by walking, cycling or public transport, higher density housing can help to regenerate an area by supporting local facilities and businesses, this should be balanced against the desire to provide a good living environment and retain the character of Adur. - 4.46 Providing for more efficient use of land means developing at reasonable densities whilst still protecting valuable open space, respecting privacy and retaining the character and distinctiveness of an area.
+Whilst it is recognised that where there is good access to local facilities by walking, cycling or public transport, higher density housing can help to regenerate an area by supporting local facilities and businesses, this should be balanced against the desire to provide a good living environment for existing and future residents and retain the character of Adur. - 4.45A Controlling density does not in itself create a good quality environment.
+Sufficient external space around and between new homes is an important factor in the creation of a pleasant residential environment contributing to the character, identity and appearance of an area.
+It is also important to ensure adequate privacy and daylight to both existing and new homes.
+The Council's adopted Development Control Standard No 2 "Space Around New Dwellings and Flats" sets out minimum standards for new residential development.
+Any proposal will be expected to comply with its criteria.
+Should this be amended or superseded by other Council or Government guidance, this new guidance will be used to assess relevant applications. - 4.46 Providing for more efficient use of land means developing at reasonable densities whilst still protecting valuable open space, respecting privacy and retaining the character and distinctiveness of an area.
 It is considered that a minimum density of 35 dwellings per hectare is appropriate throughout Adur when applied to developments of family housing; developments of flats, mixed residential developments or developments in town centres will be expected to achieve densities higher than this figure. - 4.47 There may be exceptional cases when a lower density would be appropriate, for example, within a Conservation Area where a higher density could have an adverse impact on its unique and special character, or where a proposal would make a significant contribution to the creation of a mixed and balanced community.
 Where the density falls below 35 dwellings per hectare, the applicant will be expected to provide supporting information justifying the density proposed, and demonstrating why higher densities would be detrimental.